VuePress EcosystemVuePress Ecosystem

 ```ts :line-numbers=2

-// line-numbers is enabled and start from 2
+// line-numbers are enabled and start from 2

 const line3 = 'This is line 3'